47rooks/typing-tutor/README.md

 ### Ideas for Improvements

-   + Add timer to calculate word rate
    + Add error counter so that an accuracy estimate can be displayed.
 Error counting must work whether errors are displayed or not.
    + Add option to save reference text to local storage for reuse later
-   + Add option for to reset and practice the same text again

 ### Known Bugs/ToDos